rwblokzijl/Msc-thesis-EuroToken/thesis.md

 The purpose of the implementation in the super app was to demonstrate the features of the EuroToken system.
 In order to test the implementation and the viability of the protocol in the real world, a field trail was conducted.
-We tested the EuroToken system during the morning hours, at café Doerak in Delft.
+We tested the EuroToken system during the morning hours, at café Doerak in Delft [@DoerakTrial].
 As showcased in figure \ref{field_trial}, the owner of the café generated a payment request for the amount of a single coffee and displayed it in the restaurant.
 Customers could then scan the code to transfer the money, and the owner who immediately see the money appear in their account.

 \begin{figure}[htp]
 \centering